 - I genuinely believe that getting your communication right is the key to a happy client and happy clients lead to a much less stressful life!

-- Happy clients will improve your retention rate (much easier and more cost-effective than continuously sourcing new ones) and they are more likely to go and tell all of their friends about which will hopefully create zero effort leads on your part!
+- Happy clients will improve your retention rate (much easier and more cost-effective than continuously sourcing new ones) and they are more likely to go and tell all of their peers about which will hopefully create zero-effort leads on your part!

 7 Tips for Creating an Effective Client Communication Framework